Château Clos-Lucé – Da Vinci’s French Castle

 The Saint-Bris family, are the final owners of the property. ”It has been our family tradition to maintain the spirit of Leonardo here, not only to make the house as it was in his time, but also to make it a chateau for the future,” says Countess Agnes Saint-Bris, whose family has owned the house since the French Revolution, and whose late husband, Hubert, began the restoration three decades ago., Today the Saint-Bris family has restored four large rooms and the basement to their Renaissance glory.

 The Watchtower has a narrow spiral staircase going up and leads into the open-air gallery where you can see some stunning views of the gardens.
 From here you find yourself in the great artist’s bedroom.
-This is where Da Vinci spent the last 3 years of his life
+This is where Da Vinci spent the last three years of his life

 Leonardo da Vinci’s bedroom